This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 To make his arms stand out I used wire coat hangers.
 Pull the wire hanger from the center or the hanger.
 Stretch the hanger out straight making the hook on one end and a point at the other.

 Insert the end with the hook inside the sleeve of the scarecrow and bend the hook tightly around the bamboo pole inside his jacket.
 Leaving the pointed other end as an arm.
-Repeat for other side.
+Repeat on the other side.

 I then bunched up the straw already hanging from his arm and bunched it around the wire hanger to hide it, secure with a zip tie to close to the end of the wire coat hanger.